Two Days in Bagan, Myanmar

 The Ananda Temple in Bagan, Myanmar

-Outside the Ananda Temple vendors have stalls set up along the entrance offering souvenirs, clothing, and memorabilia but it never felt over the top.
+Outside the Ananda Temple, vendors set up stalls along the entrance offering souvenirs, clothing, and memorabilia, but it never felt overly extravagant.

-The late afternoon sun was getting lower on the horizon but the light that found its way to the open courtyard was warm and created an amazing aura.
-It is the kind of place, if you have been there, you likely never forget.
+The late afternoon sun was getting lower on the horizon, but the light that found its way to the open courtyard was warm and created a fantastic aura.
+It is the kind of place you likely never forget if you have been there.

-We managed to visit twelve spots on our list before heading to the sunset spot near the Pyathegui Pagoda.
-In no particular order here is a list of the most noteworthy.
+We visited twelve spots on our list before heading to the sunset spot near the Pyathegui Pagoda.
+Here is a list of the most noteworthy, in no particular order.
 Kyauk Myat Maw Pagoda, Inn Pagoda, Dhammayan Gyi Temple, Sulamani Temple.

 Diana in the courtyard of the Ananda Temple in Bagan, Myanmar

-The sunset spot near the Pyathegui Pagado was very crowded and we decided to skip the sunset and did another last stint along the plains at dusk.
+The sunset spot near the Pyathegui Pagado was very crowded, so we decided to skip it and do another last stint along the plains at dusk.

 Our scooter almost died on the way back to the hostel.
 We only just made it and swapped it for another so that we had a mode of transportation to get us to dinner.